 The Infinitive Form

-The infinitive form of a verb is the most common and useful form of a verb to know.
+Lets take half a step back and learn about the infinitive form because the infinitive form of a verb is the most common and useful form of a verb to know.

 The Infinitive Form

 In English, you can recognize the infinitive form by the word to appearing before the verb.
+Notice how these verbs do not have any time period or subject attached to their meaning?

 Example 1: To eat